Angular Signal Forms – Everything You Need to Know

 });

-So far, we've only returned the errors object to indicate validation errors.
+So far, we've only returned the errors object to describe the detected validation errors.
 However, the validators provided by Angular also give us the option to specify an error message for the user:

 required(path.from, { message: 'Please enter a value!' });